matthewverber/sweep_stat_app/README.md

-# sweet_stat_app
+# sweep_stat_app

-Project focused on support for the sweetstat
+Project focused on support for the sweepstat

 ## Getting Started